-Although In re Van Esdonk involved the patent of a continuation application filed under former 37 CFR 1.60, it is proper to apply the holding of that case in similar factual circumstances to any patented application having benefits under 35 U.S.C.
+Although In re Van Esdonk involved the patent of a continuation application filed under former 37 CFR

+1.60, it is proper to apply the holding of that case in similar factual circumstances to any patented application having benefits under 35 U.S.C.
 120. This is primarily because a claim to foreign priority benefits in a continuing application, where the claim has been perfected in the parent application, constitutes in essence a mere affirmation of the applicant's previously expressed desire to receive benefits under 35 U.S.C.
 119(a)-(d) or (f) for subject matter common to the foreign, parent, and continuing applications.

-In summary, a certificate of correction under 35U.S.C.
+In summary, a certificate of correction under 35 U.S.C.
 255 and 37 CFR 1.323 may be requested and issued in order to perfect a claim for foreign priority benefit in a patent if (1) the requirements of 35 U.S.C.
-119(a)-(d) or (f) had been satisfied in the patented application or in a parent application prior to issuance of the patent, and (2) the requirements of 37 CFR 1.55 are met.
+119(a)-(d) or (f) had been satisfied in the patented application or in a parent application prior to issuance of the patent, (2) the requirements of 37 CFR 1.55 are met, and (3) the correction sought would not require further examination.